Buying or Selling Your Ticket

 Offering a Ticket?

-Please note we are unable to refund your booking fee.
-If we have begun packing tickets, or your tickets have already been posted, there is also a $5 re-sale processing fee per ticket.
+Please note that we are unable to refund your booking fee for tickets exchanged through the Resale Service.
+If we have begun packing tickets, or your tickets have already been posted, there is also a $5 resale processing fee per ticket.
 In the event that there are insufficient people on Aunty’s Waitlist, you will not be able to return your ticket/s.

 Wanting a ticket?